 The staging environment is exactly like the development environment, wherein we have isolated our entire setup in separate VPCs, IAM policies, S3-Buckets, Athena DBs, Meta-DBs, etc. This is done to ensure the staging environment doesn’t interfere with our production systems.
 The staging setup is also used to test the infra-level changes like autoscaling policy, SLAs, etc.

-Following the deployment of Airflow, we have onboarded several enterprise customers across our product suite and seen up to a 4X improvement in productivity, consistency and efficiency.
+Following the deployment of Apache Airflow, we have onboarded several enterprise customers across our product suite and seen up to a 4X improvement in productivity, consistency and efficiency.
 We have also built a sufficient set of common libraries, connectors, and validation rules over time, which takes care of most of our custom, customer-specific needs.
 This has enabled us to roll out our solutions much faster and with better ROI.

 As Airflow has been integrated to our communications and project tracking systems, we now have much faster and better visibility on current statuses, issues with sub processes, and duration-based automation processes for escalations.